Development information

 or .net

 ) instead of newer TLDs.
-The following DNS settings should be configured:

 Type | Host | Value |